MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-ReportSubmissionPolicy.md

 **Notes**:

 - You can use this example (and the other examples) without concern for the existing values of the specified parameters.
 Depending on your current configuration, some of the parameters might already be set to the required values and therefore might not be required.
-- If the report submission rule doesn't exist, you don't need to run the Remove-ReportSubmissionRule command.
+- If the report submission rule doesn't already exist (the Get-ReportSubmissionRule command returns no output), you don't need to run the second command to remove it.

 ### Example 2
 ```powershell